 2. Mediation is private.
 You can discuss personal business in the comfort of a private office with a mediator instead of a public courtroom with countless strangers.

-3. You have control over the outcome of your case.
+3. You control the outcome of your case.
 You can collectively resolve all issues in your divorce, provided your state’s laws permit your choices.
 You don’t have to surrender control to a judge who, knowing very little about you, will make decisions about your future.

 4. You can expedite the divorce.
 If you avoid lengthy discovery, motions, hearings and trials your case move forward rapidly and, ideally, be resolved quickly.